 The battle rages on…

+We are entering the era of the compact amp modeller.
 Not log ago I’ve covered the myriad of multi effects and amplifier modelling pedalboards out there, an area of guitar and audio technology that has grown quite a bit over the past few years.
 Some of the options, however, sit in a quite steep price range and are a bit bulky in size.

 The Line 6 Helix for example, has plenty of I/Os, functions, effects and modellers, but can be a bit difficult to haul around unless you’re driving to the gig.
 Same goes for one of its main contenders, the HeadRush pedalboard.